Marquis103/OnTheMap/README.md

 # OnTheMap
-iOS app the allows Udacity class members to post interests from a location on a map as a link annotated pin and view interests of all users
+iOS app that allows Udacity class members to collaborate by dropping a pin on a map attaching a URL link of current interest inside of the map pin annotation.

 ### Setup Using CocoaPods
-* pod init

-* Open Podfile and add the following text: platform :ios, '9.1' use_frameworks!

-  target 'OnTheMap' do

-  pod 'FBSDKCoreKit', '~> 4.8'
-  pod 'FBSDKLoginKit', '~> 4.8'

-  end

-* pod install
+`pod install` inside project directory

+###Potential Uses
+*App can be used to show a student's current location *Can serve as a platform to solve problems via collaboration *Can be used to share useful insights on a particular topic of interest to the user

+##License
+Code released under the [MIT license](https://github.com/Marquis103/OnTheMap/blob/master/License)